Our Director of Research Dispels Common Myths About Varicose Veins

-Minimally invasive techniques include thermal ablation of the saphenous trunks using either radio frequency or laser energy, followed by treatment of large branch varicosities with injection therapy using microfoams.
+Minimally invasive techniques include thermal ablation of the saphenous trunks using either radiofrequency or laser energy, followed by the treatment of large branch varicosities with injection therapy using microfoams.
 These procedures have technical and clinical success rates exceeding 90% in the hands of experts, and extremely low complication rates.

 All are done under local anesthesia on a walk-in, walk-out basis.
 There is minimal disruption of patients’ busy lives.
 Emerging technologies hold the promise of even less imposition for the patient.
 After a treatment course and recovery period, which may take several weeks, approximately 90% of patients report that they are much improved or better.

 SVI is a chronic progressive disease.
 Because it is caused by a structural abnormality of the vein wall, we cannot cure this disease.
 But we can, and do, manage it very well.
-After treatment, long-term follow-up of patients is important to monitor for progression of disease and the need for further treatment.
+After treatment, long-term follow-up of patients is important to monitor for progression of the disease and the need for further treatment.